-Block Drawing Coordinator: Select block for each meeting.
+Block Exchange Coordinator: Select block for each meeting.
 Type instructions and any diagrams for the newsletter and to pass out.
 Design the block for the next meeting, show a sample of upcoming block, have instructions at meetings for those desiring them.
 Collect the blocks at each session, hang the blocks and draw names of winners.
 Turn in names of winners to WSQ secretary and Newsletter Editor.
 Post in Block Exchange notebook.
 Pass out blocks to winners who are there during the evening meeting or mail blocks.

 INSTRUCTIONS — DAYTIME